 - Get involved in Clean Up Australia Day

 - Dispose of your rubbish responsibly.
 Always put it in the bin or take it with you.
-This obvious step is still one of the most important

 - Please pick up your dog poo.
 Put it in a worm farm or rubbish bin.
 Dog faeces is high in nutrients that adds extra stress to our rivers

 - Don’t feed bread to the birds.
 It is unhealthy for the birds and the water.
 Bread is an unnatural food which can swell in their bellies and also cause diseases such as Avian Botulism, which can be fatal.
 Bread is also very high in phosphorus